-TARGET_CONFIG and PLATFORM_CONFIG are strings that are used to construct a Config instance (derives from RocketChip's parameterization system, Config, see freechips.rocketchip.config).
-These strings are of the form
+TARGET_CONFIG and PLATFORM_CONFIG are strings that are used to construct a Config instance (derives from RocketChip's parameterization system, Config, see the CDE repo).
+These strings are of the form "{...}{<Class}

-"{...}{<Class Name>}.
+Name>}<Class Name>".
 Only the final, base class name is compulsory: class names that are prepended with "" are used to create a compound Config instance.